kamrankhan-magento/magento2-extend-sales-order-grid/README.md

 # Magento 2 Extend admin sales order grid

-Whit this module you can customize the Facebook Open Graph data for products in your Magento 2 store In Magento 2 there is already the Facebook open graph for the product, so you can use this extension if you want to customize the default magento functionally.

-If this extension is disabled, magento load the default Facebook open graph module.

-You can enable or disable this module in the admin area `WS Extensions => Facebook Open Graph`
+Whit this module you can extend the sales order admin grid and the relative Csv export with the order's comment.
 ## Setup

 You can install this module via Composer or a manual setup.